Cluedo: Strategy

-A player makes a suggestion to learn which cards may be eliminated from suspicion, but in some cases it may be advantageous for a player to include one of their own cards in a suggestion.
+A player makes a suggestion to learn which cards may be eliminated from suspicion, but in some cases, it may be advantageous for a player to include one of their own cards in a suggestion.
 This technique can be used for both forcing a player to reveal a different card as well as misleading other players into believing a specific card is suspect.
 Therefore, moving into a room already held in the player's hand may work to their advantage.
 Suggestions may also be used to thwart a player's opponent.
 Since every suggestion results in a suspect token being re-located to the suggested room, a suggestion may be used to prevent another player from achieving their intended destination, preventing them from suggesting a particular room, especially if that player appears to be getting close to a solution.

-Notetaking

-One reason the game is enjoyed by many ages and skill levels is that the complexity of note-taking can increase as a player becomes more skillful.
-Beginners may simply mark off the cards they have been shown; more advanced players will keep track of who has and who does not have a particular card, possibly with the aid of an additional grid.
-Expert players may keep track of each suggestion made, knowing that the player who answers it must have at least one of the cards named, which one can be deduced by later events.
-One can also keep track of which cards a given player has seen, in order to minimise information revealed to that player and/or to read into that player's suggestions.